MyUNiDAYS/unidays-dotnet/README.md

 #### Example

-The below example sets up some direct tracking details, calls SendAsync on the client, checks if the status code of the response message is a successful call (2xx) then reads out the content as a string.
+The below example sets up some direct tracking details, calls `.SendAsync()` on the client, checks if the status code of the response message is a successful call (2xx) then reads out the content as a string.

 ```csharp
 using Unidays.Client;